-Location tracking is a powerful capability offered with ArcGIS Field Maps—allowing you to monitor mobile workers in real time and capture data about where they’ve been.
-You can use location tracking to:
+Location sharing is a powerful capability offered with ArcGIS Field Maps—allowing you to monitor mobile workers in real time and capture data about where they’ve been.
+You can use location sharing to:

 - Monitor special events—Know where your personnel are during large scale events to ensure safety and provide quick response times.